raspberrypilearning/h1-starter-cc/en/step_1.md

 Tick off the activity when you have completed it.

-Click the image to play the animation:
+Click the image below to play the animation:

 <a href="https://scratch.mit.edu/projects/325793079">
 <img src="images/animation.png">